LehtJan/SmartHome-Application/WeatherDataFetch.md

 ### WeatherDataFetch

-In this branch will be all required to fetch weather data, including microservices, and sql tables.
+In this branch will have everything required to fetch weather data, including microservices, and sql tables.